Home » Data Center » External CFD simulation for data center » DC23 – External

 What is the origin of hot spots on data center roofs?

 Numerical simulations contribute to a better understanding of thermo-aerodynamic phenomena.
 The main benefit of CFD is to foresee and verify all eventualities in order to develop relevant technical solutions.
+Thanks to EOLIOS’ own calculation servers, models can be simulated in their entirety with great precision.
+This makes it possible to simultaneously analyze the impact of numerous phenomena on the external thermo-aerodynamic evolution of the data center.
+The study highlighted a number of design faults which have now been rectified.

 How did CFD simulation help to optimize these systems?

 Numerical simulations contribute to a better understanding of thermo-aerodynamic phenomena.
 The main benefit of CFD is to foresee and verify all eventualities in order to develop relevant technical solutions.
+Thanks to EOLIOS’ own calculation servers, models can be simulated in their entirety with great precision.
+This makes it possible to simultaneously analyze the impact of numerous phenomena on the external thermo-aerodynamic evolution of the data center.
+The study highlighted a number of design faults which have now been rectified.

 Continue on this topic